souhil25/any-llm/README.md

 - **Leverages official provider SDKs** when available, reducing maintenance burden and ensuring compatibility
 - **Stays framework-agnostic** so it can be used across different projects and use cases
 - **Provides active maintenance** we support this in our product ([any-llm](https://github.com/mozilla-ai/any-llm)) so we're motivated to maintain it.
+- **No Proxy or Gateway server required** so you don't need to deal with setting up any other service to talk to whichever LLM provider you need.